 There is a listing of plaque inscriptions indexed by the last name on the plaque.
 This index is available for viewing online: Locate a Plaque

 A weatherized stand for the index near the Veterans Memorial is planned for the future.
 An order form to purchase a plaque is available at the City Hall Information Desk.

-firstname.lastname@example.org.
-You may also telephone the Chesapeake Mayor's office at 757-382-6151 or you may write to the Mayor's Commission on Veterans Affairs, 306 Cedar Road, Chesapeake, VA 23322.
+You may call the Chesapeake Mayor's office at 757-382-6151, email the Mayor's Commission on Veterans Affairs at email@example.com, or write to the Mayor's Commission on Veterans Affairs, 306 Cedar Road, Chesapeake, VA 23322.